RobinEliseo/academic-kickstart/content/post/Visualizing Data from the Eurobarometer Survey with R: Diverging stacked bar chart.md

 The final product:
 {{< figure library="true" src="F1_big_eb91.png" title="" lightbox="true" >}}

-You are now able to present the results of most question of Eurobarometer surveys using this script.
+You are now able to present the results of most questions of Eurobarometer surveys by using this script.
 My code is also available on Github.